CNCF Certified

 Requirements

-In order to use Managed Kubernetes make sure these requirements are met:
+In order to use Managed Kubernetes, make sure these requirements are met:- Linux OS.

-- member nodes of the cluster must be able to see/talk to each other (same VPC, same L2 network etc).
+- Member nodes of the cluster must be able to communicate with each other (same VPC, same L2 network, etc.).

 Supported Kubernetes versions